New York City Police Department corruption and misconduct: Retaliation against ex-officer Adrian Schoolcraft

 In May 2010, Adrian Schoolcraft, a former NYPD officer, publicized recordings he made in secret while on duty, showing a pattern of corruption and retaliation against him for refusing to cooperate.
 Officers detained citizens without charges to meet quota and failed to report serious crimes, including rape, to make their department appear to be reducing crime rates.
 When the NYPD learned that Schoolcraft was privately investigating such corruption, concern for his mental health was used as an excuse for armed officers to kidnap and imprison him in a hospital.
-In 2010 he was suspended without pay and was filing suit against the NYPD.
-In further retaliation, lawyers for the city of New York on behalf of the NYPD served a subpoena on Graham Rayman, the journalist who reported about Schoolcraft's secret recordings, attempting to abridge the journalist's First Amendment rights by accessing Rayman's records.
+In 2010, he was suspended without pay and was filing suit against the NYPD.
+In further retaliation, lawyers for the city of New York, on behalf of the NYPD, served a subpoena on Graham Rayman, the journalist who reported about Schoolcraft's secret recordings, attempting to abridge the journalist's First Amendment rights by accessing Rayman's records.
 The city's subpoena to Rayman was seen as a way for the NYPD to gain access to Schoolcraft's tapes.
 The requests in the subpoena "were made without particularity and essentially seek widespread access to all of Rayman's files."
 However, a federal judge ruled that the city of New York could only access limited materials.
 In September 2015, the portion of the lawsuit against the NYPD settled, with Schoolcraft to receive $600,000 in compensation.
 The portion against Jamaica Hospital was settled in November 2015.

 Asthma death incident

 In August 2010, 11-year-old Briana Ojeda died from an asthma attack after NYPD officer Alfonso Mendez denied her mother's pleas to perform cardiopulmonary resuscitation.
-Ojeda's mother allegedly was driving her daughter to the hospital when she took a wrong one-way turn in a neighborhood street and stopped to ask Officer Alfonso Mendez for help.
+Ojeda's mother allegedly was driving her daughter to the hospital when she took a wrong one-way turn on a neighborhood street and stopped to ask Officer Alfonso Mendez for help.
 Ojeda's mother claimed Mendez smirked at her and said, "I don't know CPR," and tried to ticket her.
-A bystander performed CPR and by the time an ambulance arrived, Mendez had left.
+A bystander performed CPR, and by the time an ambulance arrived, Mendez had left.
 After a one-week manhunt, Mendez was identified and has been suspended without pay indefinitely.

-"Indeed it is tragic that Ms. Torres felt a sense of relief when she initially encountered Officer Mendez because she believed a uniformed officer of the law could help her," Judge Jiminez-Salta wrote.
-"However there is no policy in the New York Police Department which requires officers to know and to be willing and able to perform CPR."
+"Indeed, it is tragic that Ms. Torres felt a sense of relief when she initially encountered Officer Mendez because she believed a uniformed officer of the law could help her," Judge Jiminez-Salta wrote.
+"However, there is no policy in the New York Police Department which requires officers to know and to be willing and able to perform CPR."

 The incident led to the passing of Briana's Law in New York.